 Tip #7: Arrange your table accommodations before your cruise

 Most tables seat 4 to 8 people.
 But if you are going on your honeymoon or just prefer to have a table for 2 you can request it ahead of time.
 I did this on my honeymoon and it was great having some privacy with just me and my bride.
-Before you cruise you can also determine what dinner schedule you would like or even choose an anytime dining option like Carnival offers.
-But these are things you need to take care of before the cruise and not after it starts.
+Before you cruise you can also determine what dinner schedule you would like or even choose an anytime dining option.
 If you find that you are stuck at a table with less than desirable dinner mates, you can always ask the maître d’ for another table for the next night.